Epredator/radioPlan/README.md

 # radioPlan
-Scheduler for radio stations schedule
+Scheduler for radio stations

+Research of other apps like radioPlan:
+Android:
+*Shortwave Radio Schedules

+Description in Polish: